aglantzrbc/sql-challenge/README.md

 - **Data Engineering**

-A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4.
+A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4 version 7.

 The name conversions from the ERD are as follows, in alphabetical order by diagram entity name and with the construction ERD ENTITY = LIST.